fablue/imko/README.md

 I will explain how to use imko by using the [AliG example](https://github.com/fablue/imko/blob/master/example/src/ImkoExample.kt).

 #### Creating an immutable object
-Lets build an immutable definition of a car with varias properties!
+Let's build an immutable definition of a car with various properties!
-This is very similar to defining plain old kotlin objects.
-Start a class wich extends from Immutable
+This is very similar to defining plain old Kotlin objects.
+Start a class which extends from Immutable

 ```kotlin
 class Car : Immutable<Car>(){
 }
 ```

-The first thing to notice here is, that we have pass the actual implementation to the Immutable as type param.
+The first thing to notice here is, that we have to pass the actual implementation to the Immutable as type param.
 There is little to no reason for passing in any other super-type of the implementation.

 Defining variables and values is done by using the ```kotlin ivar()``` and ```kotlin ival()``` functions.
-Lets assume that our car should have a color and an engine as variables
+Let's assume that our car should have a color and an engine as variables

 ```kotlin
 class Car : Immutable<Car>(){